 CEO Overconfidence and the Choice of Debt Issuance

-This paper examines how CEO overconfidence affects firms’ choice of debt issuance among private debt (i.e., bank loan and non-bank loan) and public bond.
-Using a sample of U.S. rated public firms, we find that firms with overconfident CEOs tend to issue more private debt and issue private debt more often than public debt compared with those with non-overconfident CEOs.
-Overconfident CEOs are more likely to borrow from banks instead of non-bank private sources.
-We further show that the effect of CEO overconfidence on debt choices is more pronounced during poor economic condition, and among firms with higher distress risk and cash flow risk.
-To alleviate endogeneity concerns, we investigate matched samples and a subsample with exogenous CEO turnover events.
-The results are supportive and statistically stronger.
+This paper examines how CEO overconfidence affects firms’ choice of debt issuance.
+We find that firms with overconfident CEOs tend to issue more private debt (i.e., bank loans and non-bank loans) than public bonds compared with firms with non-overconfident CEOs.
+The effect of CEO overconfidence is more pronounced during periods with high default spread, low GDP growth, and NBER recessions and among firms with higher distress risks and cash flow risks.
+We also find that the positive association between CEO overconfidence and issuance of private debt is not driven by debt maturity.
+To alleviate endogeneity concerns, we investigate matched samples and a subsample with exogenous CEO turnover events and find supportive and statistically stronger results.

 Keywords: Debt issuance, Private debts, Bonds, CEO overconfidence